Particles and their fluids in nontrivial matter extensions to general relativity: Particles and their cosmic fluids

-A key assumption behind our results is that particles do not change their mass and structure.
-Although this condition can be easily accommodated in the context of $R+\mathcal F(T)$ gravity, that is not normally the case when more general $f(R,T)$ gravity models are considered.
-Equation (\ref{MEMT0}) shows that, more generally, ${\mathfrak T}_{\mu\nu}$ will be a function of the Ricci scalar $R$, which can result in a cosmological coupling of the particle mass and structure.
-In addition, $f_{,R}$ will in general be a function of $R$ and $T$, in which case the correspondence with general relativity does no longer hold ($f_{,R}=1$ in $R+\mathcal F(T)$ gravity).
-Although we do not explore in detail these more general classes of $f(R,T)$ gravity models in the present paper, we expect then to also be severely constrained observationally \cite{Planck:2015bue}.
+A key assumption behind our results is that the particles which compose the fluid do not change their mass and structure.
+Although this condition can be easily accommodated in the context of $\mathcal R (R)+\mathcal F (T)$ gravity, that is not normally the case when more general $f(R,T)$ gravity models are considered.
+Although we do not explore in detail these more general classes of $f(R,T)$ gravity models in the present work, we expect then to be severely constrained observationally \cite{Planck:2015bue}.